arvindcr2/spiderman/README.md

 spiderman
 =========

-Simple web crawler to get reviews from tripadvisor based on a location.
+Simple web crawler to get the IMDb movie reviews.